RUN BETTER WITH OUR NEWSLETTER

 If your stomach tends to shut down in the later stages of a long race, try to take on gels before that happens, so you have some stores to pull on.
 Once your stomach starts to recoil from gels, try taking a quarter of the gel every 15 minutes, rather than pushing it down all at once.
 This way you still get some energy benefit without your stomach being overloaded.

-The more you follow an energy gel nutrition plan during your training, the better it will go on race day.
+The more you follow an energy gel nutrition-plan during your training, the better it will go on race day.
 Not only will you aid recovery times by using gels on your training runs but your stomach will get used to the pattern of absorption.
 Ideally consume gels at the same time periods in training and racing.

 Energy gels should be taken just before or during exercise.
 They work by immediately raising your blood sugar level.

-Maurten have launched a worl’s-first Hydrogel gel.
+Maurten have launched a world’s-first Hydrogel gel.
 Sounds like it’s for your car not your long run, right?
 Wrong.
-This energy gel provides very high carbohydrate levels in a solution that’s quick to digest and absorb thanks to the biopolymer matrix that encasulates the 0.8.1 glucose and fructose ratio carbs.
+This energy gel provides very high carbohydrates in a solution that’s quick to digest and absorb thanks to the biopolymer matrix that encasulates the 0.8.1 glucose and fructose ratio carbs.
 What this means is you get higher levels of carbs from the same amount of gel, that easily digests and moreover is full of pure ingredients.
 In fact, there are only 6 ingredients, so the simplicity of this clever gel means it’s easier on your stomach.

 Studies have suggested that a combination of glucose and fructose in a 2:1 ratio can lead to a higher uptake of carbohydrate than just relying on glucose.
 Glucose has a very high GI index (increases blood sugar immediately) Fructose has a lower GI index and raises your blood sugar levels more gradually.
 Therefore, this combination can be good for long distance running who are struggling to take on enough carbohydrate during a race.